Minecrafthackermau/calculator/README.md

 In addition to log data, we may also collect information about the device you’re using the program on, including what type of device it is, what operating system you’re using, device settings, unique device identifiers, the IP address, and crash data.
 Whether we collect some or all of this information often depends on what type of device you’re using and its settings.
 For example, different types of information are available depending on whether you’re using a Mac or a PC, or an iPhone or an Android phone.
 To learn more about what information your device makes available to us, please also check the policies of your device manufacturer or software provider.

 ## How do we use the information we collect?
-We will not sell your information to third party vendors but, we may use your data to suspend or terminate your access at any time without notice.
+We will not sell any of your information to third party vendors but, we may use your given data to suspend or terminate your access at any time without notice.

 ## How do we make changes to this policy?
 We may change this policy from time to time, and if we do we’ll post any changes on this page.
 If you continue to use the program after those changes are in effect, you agree to the revised policy.
 If the changes are significant, we may provide more prominent notice or obtain your consent as required by law.